Written by Ben Bunting: BA(Hons), PGCert.

 If you ask a random stranger on the street what a woman should not do if they are trying for a baby, then the chances are pretty good that they will be able to reel off a long list of suggestions.

-For example, they will have a fair idea of how diet can play a part and that they should avoid drinking or smoking.
 If you ask them how a man can improve his fertility, then it seems fair to say that they probably won’t be as well versed in the answers.

 The fact is that lifestyle has a huge part to play in male fertility.
 You need to be thinking very carefully about your diet and what you are putting into your body.